Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

 as many other graph problems can be modelled using this framework, for example, the shortest-path, maximum flow, or matching problems.

+The first algorithm to solve this problem was proposed by Dantzig :footcite:p:`dantzig1951application`, :footcite:p:`dantzig1963linear`, called the `network simplex` (NS) algorithm.
+Other methods have been proposed since then but NS remains one the most efficient approaches.
+Competitive methods on larger networks include cost-scaling methods (e.g. variants of the push-relabel algorithm by :footcite:t:`goldberg1990finding`).
+For a more detailed comparison see, for example, :footcite:t:`kovacs2015minimum`.

 Problem Specification
 ---------------------

+We provide the graph theory and mathematical definition of this problem.

 .. tabs::